Mamednoor/FuturamaBot/README.md

 ----------------
 ## Description

-Implements a chatbot which is able to give you quotes for a character in the anime Futurama.
+Implements a chatbot which is able to give you a random quote for a character in the anime Futurama.

 ----------------